MusikPolice/Slack-File-Cleaner/README.md

 ### Getting an OAuth Token
 #### Getting a Code
-With your Client ID, Client Secret, and Redirect URL in hand, you can (finally!) generate a User Token that will allow the script to act on your behalf.
+With your Client ID, Client Secret, and Redirect URL in hand, you can (finally!) generate a [User Token](https://api.slack.com/authentication/token-types#user) that will allow the script to act on your behalf.

 Paste the following URL into your web browser, replacing `xxx-my-client-id-xxx` with the Client ID from above, and `xxx-my-redirect-url-xxx` with the *url encoded* Redirect Url from above: https://slack.com/oauth/authorize?client_id=xxx-my-client-id-xxx&scope=files%3Aread%20files%3Awrite%3Auser%20channels%3Aread%20channels%3Awrite&redirect_uri=xxx-my-redirect-url-xxx

+> Note: this URL grants the script the `files:read`, `files:write:user`, `channels:read`, and `channels:write` scopes.
+For an explanation of what each of these scopes does, see https://api.slack.com/legacy/oauth-scopes

 When you press enter, the browser will pop up a Slack login form.
  * If you are not logged in to the target workspace, it will prompt you to enter your username and password